acd02/utils/README.md

 #### `result`

-Wraps a value of one of two possible types (Result) and returns a [`ResultBox`](https://github.com/acd02/utils/blob/master/src/function/result.ts#L1) object allowing you to unfold the value to handle both cases.
+Wraps a value of one of two possible types (`Result`) and returns a [`ResultBox`](https://github.com/acd02/utils/blob/master/src/result/index.ts#L1) object allowing you to unfold the value to handle both cases.

 An instance of `Result<E, S>` is either an instance of `Err` or `Ok`.
 The first type is used for failure (E), the second for success (S).

 Sort of like a really really lightweight outlaw Result monad.

+Methods available on the `ResultBox` object are:

+- `fold`, takes two functions
+  - a first function that will get executed if the value is an `Err`
+  - a second function, that will get executed if the value is an `Ok`

 _example_